 Essentially, DevOps covers the complete product lifecycle, beginning at the concept and continuing through the final release, all while leaving space for necessary changes during the broader development process.
 However, in many ways, DevOps functions as more of a mindset and development culture.
 It embraces generalization, giving companies the flexibility they need to use the best practices while adjusting the nuances to meet their unique needs.

-When you look specifically at SRE and DevOps as disciplines, the two stand apart in several ways.
+When you look specifically at DevOps vs. site reliability engineering as disciplines, the two stand apart in several ways.

-Generally, SRE focuses on reliability, ensuring that services are available to users above all else.
+Generally, the difference between DevOps and SRE is that the latter focuses on reliability, ensuring that services are available to users above all else.
 With in-house DevOps pros or DevOps services, agility is often prioritized.
 Additionally, speed is a larger part of the equation, ensuring quick development of new applications or faster releases of needed improvements.

 The two disciplines also target a slightly different problem set.